 Business owners say that running a business is not for the faint of heart.
-It takes a measure of guts, determination and energy you never knew you had.
+It takes a measure of guts, determination, and energy you never knew you had.
 But for business owners with shift employees, matching schedules to business needs, maintaining fairness and equal treatment and just trying to keep everyone happy can often feel like a full-time job in and of itself.

 - Rotating the various available shifts among employees.
 Obviously, some shifts are more attractive than others.
 On one hand, you need your best employees in the most demanding situations.
 But you also shouldn’t over-rely on them and concentrate the best shifts among just a few.
 You’ll quickly find yourself with significantly fewer good employees.

 - Matching employees to business fluctuations, while spreading around the opportunity.
-Just figuring out how many people you need can be a huge puzzle.
+Just figuring out how many people you need during restaurant staff scheduling can be a huge puzzle.
 At the same time, your busiest times are the most lucrative for employees.
 Somehow, you need to find ways for everyone to have the same opportunities, while also having people in the bullpen, ready to step up as needed.
 No small feat.

 - Making sure employees have time to rest and rejuvenate.
 In your busiest seasons, this can be an exceptional challenge.
-Some employees will want to work back-to-back shifts for the money.
+Some restaurant employees will want to work back-to-back shifts for the money.
 But effectiveness suffers, and you’re better off to do everything you can to make sure there is ample time/days off.

 Setting aside the mechanics of scheduling for the moment, there are ways to make scheduling your employees less painful for everyone.
 This involves operating according to a set of basic practices and principles in how you schedule; how you communicate scheduling issues and information; and how you treat your employees generally.